What is West Nile virus?

 Most people infected with WNV will not get sick.
 A few people will have a mild to moderate illness that starts 3 to 14 days after being infected.

 Symptoms may include fever, headache, body aches, fatigue and sometimes a rash on the body.
-These symptoms generally last about 1 week, but they can last for several weeks or months.
+These symptoms generally last about one week, but they can last for several weeks or months.

-In less than 1 per cent of people, WNV infection can result in more serious illnesses such as meningitis (inflammation of the lining of the brain), encephalitis (inflammation of the brain), or polio-like paralysis.
-People who have one of these more serious illnesses may also have high fever, severe headache, confusion and weakness.
+In less than one per cent of people, WNV infection can result in more serious illnesses such as meningitis (inflammation of the lining of the brain), encephalitis (inflammation of the brain) or paralysis.
+People who have one of these more serious illnesses may also have a high fever, severe headache, confusion, and weakness.

 In very rare cases, WNV infection can result in death.
-If you develop a severe headache or neck stiffness for which you cannot find a cause, or other symptoms of WNV, contact your health care provider.
+If you develop a severe headache or neck stiffness for which you cannot find a cause or other symptoms of WNV, contact your health care provider, or go to the emergency room.
+Watch closely for changes in your health.

 What is the treatment for West Nile virus?

-Many of the symptoms and complications of WNV can be treated, although there is no specific treatment, medication or cure for the infection.
-Most people who are infected with WNV get better, but it may take several weeks or months to recover fully.
-There is no human vaccine for WNV at this time.
+Many of the symptoms and complications of WNV can be treated, although there is no specific treatment, medication, or cure for the infection.
+Most people who are infected with WNV get better, but it may take several weeks or months to fully recover.
+There is no human vaccine for WNV.

 Where is West Nile virus found?